This article was updated on Aug. 29, 2018.

 This is obvious, but still worth mentioning — pay as much as you can get away with.
 Paying more is the most straightforward way to match current trends in small business compensation.

 As businesses grow, they tend to become more bureaucratic and less accommodating.
 This is especially true with respect to compensation negotiation.
-According to the Society for Human Resource Management, only 44 percent of organizations with fewer than 100 employees have formal salary range structures.
 For smaller organizations, the freedom to have unrestricted compensation conversations can make a difference in hiring and retaining crucial talent.

 For large businesses, interacting with a complex organizational structure often overshadows genuine person-to-person conversation.
 This can produce a pervasive indifference to the organization, while many small businesses can easily maintain a warm, supportive culture that makes employees excited to engage with their work.
 Smaller organizations, many of which are family-owned, can use this tightly-knit culture to their advantage.
 Cultivating a congenial, encouraging setting for your talent can foster the type of environment that yields productive, happy employees.